WhiteDG/ProgressView/README.md

 # ProgressView
 [中文版点我](https://github.com/WhiteDG/ProgressView/blob/master/README_CN.md)

-ProgressView is a Custom View extend Progressbar to realize circular and horizontal ProgressBar with number.
+ProgressView is a custom view that extends ProgressBar to implement circular and horizontal progress bars with numerical indicators.

 ## Screenshots